MoRoCo: An Online Topology-Adaptive Framework for Multi-Operator Multi-Robot Coordination under Restricted Communication: Related Work

 \subsection{Collaborative Exploration}

-The problem of collaborative exploration has a long history in robotics.
+The problem of collaborative exploration has a long history in robotics, as partially summarized in Table~\ref{tab:feature_comparison}.
 The frontier-based method from~\cite{yamauchi1997frontier} introduces an intuitive yet powerful metric for guiding the exploration.
-Originally proposed for a single robot, it was later extended to multi-robot teams by assigning these frontiers to different robots for concurrent exploration in different ways, e.g., greedily to the nearest robot by distance in~\cite{yamauchi1999decentralized}, centralized assignment based on Voronoi partitioning in~\cite{bi2023cure}, distributed and sequential auction in~\cite{hussein2014multi}, or the multi-vehicle routing for the optimal sequences in~\cite{zhou2023racer}, or based on the expected information gain in~\cite{ burgard2005coordinated, fang2019autonomous, batinovic2021multi, baek2025pipe, colares2016next, patil2023graph}.
-More recent learning-based methods such as~\cite{calzolari2024reinforcement, sygkounas2022multi, hu2020voronoi, smith2018distributed} demonstrate further advantages by leveraging learned heuristics for prioritizing different frontiers or even predicting the unexplored map directly.
-Inter-robot communication is crucial for collaborative exploration, enabling coordinated planning and avoiding redundant exploration.
-To achieve this, robots must merge their local maps into a global map, requiring a shared coordinate system.
-If the relative coordinates are known, the map merge can be done rather efficiently and accurately as in \cite{horner2016map}.
-Otherwise, more advanced methods like feature matching or geometric optimization can help, see \cite{yu2020review} for a recent review.
-The work in \cite{asgharivaskasi2025riemannian} proposes ROAM, a decentralized optimization scheme to ensure consistency and consensus among the local maps.
-Additionally, the SlideSLAM framework from \cite{liu2024slideslam} enables a multi-robot map fusion scheme via semantic labelling and matching to improve simultaneously map merging and inter-robot localization.
-However, the aforementioned work all assume that all robots can exchange information via wireless communication perfectly and instantly at all time.
-Thus, all robots always have access to \emph{the same global map} and further the same set of frontiers.
-This is often impractical or infeasible without pre-installed infrastructures for communication.
-As discussed in~\cite{esposito2006maintaining}, due to obstructions of obstacles in subterranean environments such as \cite{ohradzansky2022multi, rouvcek2020darpa, dahlquist2025deployment} or indoor structures such as \cite{shen2012autonomous, al2015enhanced}, the inter-robot communication is severely limited both in the communication range and in the bandwidth of information exchange.
-Consequently, these approaches are not suitable anymore and can not be applied directly to communication-constrained and unknown scenarios.
+Originally for a single robot, it was extended to multi-robot teams by assigning frontiers for concurrent exploration: e.g., greedily to the nearest robot by distance~\cite{yamauchi1999decentralized}, centralized assignment via Voronoi partitioning~\cite{bi2023cure}, distributed and sequential auction~\cite{hussein2014multi}, multi-vehicle routing for optimal sequences~\cite{zhou2023racer}, or based on expected information gain~\cite{burgard2005coordinated, baek2025pipe, patil2023graph}.
+More recent learning-based methods~\cite{calzolari2024reinforcement, sygkounas2022multi} leverage learned heuristics to prioritize frontiers or predict the unexplored map directly.
+Inter-robot communication is crucial for collaboration, enabling coordinated planning and avoiding redundant exploration.
+With known relative coordinates, map merge can be efficiently and accurately done~\cite{horner2016map}; otherwise, advanced methods like feature matching or geometric optimization are needed~\cite{yu2020review}.
+Work like ROAM~\cite{asgharivaskasi2025riemannian} proposes a decentralized optimization scheme for consistency, and SlideSLAM~\cite{liu2024slideslam} enables map fusion via semantic labelling and matching.
+However, these works all assume that robots can exchange information via wireless communication \emph{perfectly and instantly} at all time.
+Thus, all robots always have access to {the same global map} and the same set of frontiers.
+This is impractical or infeasible without pre-installed communication infrastructures.
+As discussed in~\cite{esposito2006maintaining}, due to obstructions in subterranean environments~\cite{ohradzansky2022multi, dahlquist2025deployment} or indoor structures~\cite{al2015enhanced}, inter-robot communication is severely limited both in range and reliability.
+Consequently, these approaches are not suitable for communication-constrained and unknown scenarios.